microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/siterestoreartifact.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Restore Artifact refers to the site unit's restore point and destination relevant details that can be used to restore it.
+Represents the restore point and destination details that can be used to restore a [site protection unit](siteprotectionunit.md).

 Inherits from [restoreArtifactBase](../resources/restoreartifactbase.md).